 Several factors need to be considered when making weather related decisions about outdoor recess.
 These factors may include: ice on the playground, lack of snow removal, temperature, wind chill, heat index, or air quality.
 These conditions may vary based on building location and playground site.
-After assessing current weather conditions and referring to Child Care Weather Watch guidelines, the building administrator or designee will decide if there is a need for recess to be held indoors.
+After consulting with recess supervisors and assessing current weather conditions, the building principal or designee will decide if there is a need for recess to be held indoors.